darryltanzil/Yudo/README.md

 Once you open the web app, select your desired workout and Yudo will provide a quick exercise demo video.
 The closer your form matches the demo, the higher your accuracy score will be.
 After completing an exercise, Yudo will provide feedback generated via **ChatGPT** to help users identify and correct the discrepancies in their form.

 ## What we learned
-- How to use TensorFlow AI and React
+- How to use TensorFlow AI and React and create strong, accurate datasets
 - Practical applications of mathematics in computer science algorithms

 ![image](https://user-images.githubusercontent.com/5387769/213974740-06054471-6993-4925-9dff-53178f03084b.png)